census-instrumentation/opencensus-website/content/integrations/google_cloud/google_cloud_pubsub/Java.md

 }
 ```

-The most important change in the code is adding:
+The most important change in the code is augmenting the Publisher's builder with:

 ```java
 .setTransform(OpenCensusUtil.OPENCENSUS_MESSAGE_TRANSFORM)
 ```

-when building the Publisher, which enables the implicit propagation of the
+which enables the implicit propagation of the current OpenCensus trace span when
-current OpenCensus trace span when publishing a message.
-Strictly speaking, this
+publishing a message.
+Strictly speaking, this code change is the only required
-code change is the only required change in the Publisher code.
-The other changes
+change in the Publisher code.
+The other changes add OpenCensus instrumentation
-add OpenCensus instrumentation to the application to give more insight about
-what’s going on during execution.
+to the application to give more insight about what’s going on during execution.

 The first code change is in the outer try-with-resources block: